 how to reduce eye floaters and flashes

 There is nothing to do with them.
 Regular exercises to lightly stretch the eye muscles will help improve blood circulation and eye regeneration.
 Improved blood circulation helps to remove various toxins from the body.
 As well it helps to dissolve some kinds of clots.
-It is better to get rid of the spasm of the eye muscles to restore the normal functioning of the eyes and keep the eyes in a relaxed state.
+It is better to get rid of the spasms of the eye muscles to restore the normal functioning of the eyes and keep the eyes in a relaxed state.

 Eye Training Course Eyesight Academy can help you to train your eyes without mistakes in technique.
 Eye training will increase blood flow in your eyes and nutrient digestion and the eye floater’s dissolving process.